Stearic acid: Lubricants, softening and release agents

-Steric acid can be converted to zinc stearate, which is used as a lubricant for playing cards (fanning powder) to ensure a smooth motion when fanning.
+Stearic acid can be converted to zinc stearate, which is used as a lubricant for playing cards (fanning powder) to ensure a smooth motion when fanning.
 Stearic acid is a common lubricant during injection molding and pressing of ceramic powders.
-It is also used as a mold release for foam latex that is baked in stone molds.

 Niche uses

 Being inexpensive, nontoxic, and fairly inert, stearic acid finds many niche applications.
+Varied examples of stearic acid use in manufacturing include soaps and greases, household soap products, synthetic rubber, cosmetic and pharmaceutical creams and lotions, candles, phonograph records, lubricants, shoe and metal polishes, food packaging, and rubber compounds.

 Stearic acid is used as a negative plate additive in the manufacture of lead-acid batteries.
 It is added at the rate of 0.6 g per kg of the oxide while preparing the paste.
 It is believed to enhance the hydrophobicity of the negative plate, particularly during dry-charging process.
 It also reduces the extension of oxidation of the freshly formed lead (negative active material) when the plates are kept for drying in the open atmosphere after the process of tank formation.
 As a consequence, the charging time of a dry uncharged battery during initial filling and charging (IFC) is comparatively lower, as compared to a battery assembled with plates which do not contain stearic acid additive.
 Fatty acids are classic components of candle-making.
 Stearic acid is used along with simple sugar or corn syrup as a hardener in candies.
-In fireworks, stearic acid is often used to coat metal powders such as aluminium and iron.
-This prevents oxidation, allowing compositions to be stored for a longer period of time.